 What About Insuring a Used Motorcycle?

-If you purchase a used motorcycle from a dealership or a private sale with financing, the same requirements to carry comprehensive and collision coverage typically apply.
+The same requirements to carry comprehensive and collision coverage typically apply if you purchase a used motorcycle from a dealership or a private sale with financing.

 When you pay cash for the transaction in a private sale, the local government works more on the honor system.
 If you don’t obtain insurance, you could be held legally and financially liable for your actions and any damage caused.

-Older motorcycles benefit from having liability coverage to safeguard against financial loss in an accident.
+Older motorcycles benefit from liability coverage to safeguard against financial losses in an accident.
 Comprehensive and collision aren’t always needed if the bike’s replacement value is minimal.

 Are There Motorcycle Insurance Alternatives?

 If you don’t have motorcycle insurance, you can still transport your new bike to your home address or another location.
 The easiest method is to hire a shipping service to transport it.
 You can find local and long-distance options that professionally load and deliver.